PRono8/computer_vision/README.md

 # computer_vision

-In this repository is the code developed for an identification application of Sudokus for academic purposes due to a work in the Computer Vision subject of the University Master's Degree in Automation and Robotics of the Polytechnic University of Madrid.
+In this repository yo can find the code developed for a Sudoku solver using Computer Vision techniques.
+This work has been developed within the framework of the Computer Vision course, belonging to the  Master's Degree in Automation and Robotics of the Polytechnic University of Madrid.

-It is developed in Matlab and is organized as follows:
+It is developed in Matlab and it's organized as follows:

- - Inside the Sudoku Benchmark folder, there are the captured images of the sudokus of different spanish brands.
+ - Inside the Sudoku Benchmark folder, you can find the captured images of the Sudokus.

  - On the other hand, the application code is in the Code folder, which contains different Matlab files: